 This article was originally published in the April 2025 edition of Héma-Québec’s Magazine.
-All issues of the Magazine are available here.

 Can you really donate mother’s milk?